CodeReclaimers/neat-python/docs/config_file.rst

 * *input_nodes*
     The number of nodes through which the network receives input.
 * *output_nodes*
     The number of nodes to which the network delivers output.
 * *fully_connected*
     If this evaluates to **True**, then all individuals in the initial population will be created with each output will having randomly-configured connections to all inputs.
 Otherwise, the initial population's members will have only *only one* randomly-configured connection from a random input to each input.

     In both cases, the initial networks contain no hidden nodes.
 * *max_weight*, *min_weight*
-    Connection weights will be limited to this range.
+    Connection weights (as well as node bias and response) will be limited to this range.
 * *feedforward*
     If this evaluates to **True**, generated networks will not be allowed to have recurrent connections.
 Otherwise they may be (but are not forced to be) recurrent.
 * *nn_activation*
     Type of activation function to be used to build networks.
 * *hidden_nodes*
+    The number of hidden nodes to add to each genome in the initial population.
 * *weight_stdev*
     The standard deviation of the zero-centered normal distribution used to generate initial and replacement weights.

 [genetic] section
 -----------------
 * *pop_size*
+    The number of individuals in each generation.
 * *max_fitness_threshold*
     When at least one individual's measured fitness exceeds this threshold, the evolution process will terminate.
 * *prob_addconn*